green-fox-academy/governance/junioreducationcircle.md

 #### Accountability:
  - Organising alumni events
- - Tracking idvidual happiness and fit with the partner companies
+ - Tracking individual happiness and fit with the partner companies

 ### Volunteer mentor